-American, Italians named as Barcelona attack victims

-(CNN)Details of the victims of twin terror attacks in Spain are slowly emerging, with an American, three Italians and a Canadian among those identified as among the dead.
+Names of Barcelona victims continue to emerge

+(CNN)Seven-year-old Julian Cadman on Sunday became the latest victim of the Barcelona terror attack to be named among the dead as more details about those who lost their lives began to emerge.

-Citizens from at least 34 countries are among the 14 dead and more than 120 injured in the attacks in Barcelona and the coastal town of Cambrils, according to officials.
+Citizens from at least 34 countries were among the 14 dead and more than 120 injured in attacks in Barcelona and the coastal town of Cambrils, according to officials.

+Cadman, an Australian-British boy, who was in the city to attend to a family wedding, was reported missing in the aftermath of the attack on Las Ramblas after becoming separated from his mother.

+The boy's mother was injured and taken to a hospital, where she told hospital workers before losing consciousness that her son had been with her, according to Francisco Jimenez, coordinator of SOS Desaparecidos -- a nonprofit organization that shares information about missing people.

-Jared Tucker of California was among the 13 people killed in Barcelona, his father Dan Tucker told CNN affiliate KGO.
-Jared, 43, was on a delayed honeymoon with his wife of one year.
+Jared Tucker of California was one of the 13 people killed Thursday when a van plowed into crowds in Barcelona, his father, Dan Tucker, told CNN affiliate KGO.
+One woman also was killed Friday in Cambrils when five attackers drove into pedestrians before police shot the assailants dead.

+Jared Tucker, 43, was on a delayed honeymoon with Heidi Nunes, his wife of one year.

 "We didn't find out until this morning that his wife, Heidi, was called into the consulate, and she was shown pictures of his body.
-And she confirmed it was him and now she's on the way over to the morgue to make a real confirmation," Tucker told KGO.
+And she confirmed it was him and now she's on the way over to the morgue to make a real confirmation," Dan Tucker told KGO.
 "He didn't make it."

-Tucker's father says he wants people to remember that everyone loved his son, who had a large circle of friends from his softball league and was just a "neat guy."
+The elder Tucker says he wants people to remember that everyone loved his son, who had a large circle of friends from his softball league and was just a "neat guy."

-The two had worked together in construction since he was 16 years old.
+The two had worked together in construction since he was 16.

 Jared Tucker had three teenage daughters.

-Canadian died, four were injured
+Canadian killed, 4 others injured

 One Canadian was killed and four were hurt in the Barcelona attack, Canadian Prime Minister Justin Trudeau said in a statement Friday.